-Organizations choose multicloud to avoid vendor lock-in, to have more services to choose from, and to access to more innovation.
-But the more clouds you use—each with its own set of management tools, data transmission rates, and security protocols—the more difficult it can be to manage your environment.
-Multicloud management platforms provide visibility across multiple provider clouds through a central dashboard, where development teams can see their projects and deployments, operations teams can keep an eye on clusters and nodes, and the cybersecurity staff can monitor for threats.
+Yet the modern hybrid multicloud model comes with more complexity.
+The more clouds you use—each with its own management tools, data transmission rates and security protocols—the more difficult it can be to manage your environment.
+With over 97% of enterprises operating on more than one cloud and most organizations running 10 or more clouds, a hybrid cloud management approach has become crucial.
+Hybrid multicloud management platforms provide visibility across multiple provider clouds through a central dashboard, where development teams can see their projects and deployments, operations teams can keep an eye on clusters and nodes, and the cybersecurity staff can monitor for threats.

+Traditionally, security concerns have been the primary obstacle for organizations considering cloud services, mainly public cloud services.
 Maintaining cloud security demands different procedures and employee skillsets than in legacy IT environments.
 Some cloud security best practices include the following:

 Create a no-charge IBM Cloud account and access more than 40 always-free products in cloud and AI.

 IBM Cloud for VMware Solutions enables you to seamlessly migrate and modernize VMware workloads to the cloud, allowing you to leverage your existing investments for a consistent VMware experience—retaining the same level of access, security and control.

 Let IBM Cloud manage your infrastructure, while you manage your environment.
 Pay only for what you use.